Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Polynomial-like maps

 We recall here the main notions and results about polynomial-like maps that we will use in the sequel.
 We refer to \cite{DS03,DS10} for more details.

 \begin{definition} A \emph{polynomial-like map} is a proper holomorphic map $f:U\to V$, where $U \Subset V$ are open subsets of $\C^k$ and $V$ is convex. \end{definition}

-In particular, a polynomial-like map $f$ is a ramified covering $U\to V$, and the \emph{topological degree} $d_t$ of $f$ is well defined.
+In particular, a polynomial-like map $f$ is a ramified covering $U\to V$, and the \emph{topological degree} $d_t$ (i.e., the number of preimages of any point in $V$, counting the multiplicity) of $f$ is well-defined.
 We will always assume that $d_t\ge 2$.
 The (compact) set $K:= \bigcap_{n=1}^{\infty} f^{-n}(U)$ is the \emph{filled-in Julia set} of $f$.
-It consists of the set of points whose orbit is well defined.
-The system $(K,f)$ is a true dynamical system.
+It consists of the set of points whose orbit is well-defined.
+The system $(K,f)$ is a well-defined dynamical system.

 Notice in particular that homogeneous lifts to $\C^{k+1}$ of endomorphisms of $\P^k$ give polynomial-like maps.
-On the other hand, while in dimension $k=1$ any polynomial-like map is conjugated to an actual polynomial on the Julia set (see \cite{DH85}), in higher dimensions this class is known to be much larger than that of regular polynomial endomorphisms of $\P^k$ (i.e., those extending holomorphically to $\P^k$), see for instance \cite[Example 2.25]{DS10}.
+On the other hand, while in dimension $k=1$ any polynomial-like map is conjugated to an actual polynomial on the Julia set \cite{DH85}, in higher dimensions this class is known to be much larger than that of regular polynomial endomorphisms of $\P^k$ (i.e., those extending holomorphically to $\P^k$), see for instance \cite[Example 2.25]{DS10}.

 \begin{definition} Let $f\colon U\to V$ be a polynomial-like map.
 For $0\le p\le k$ we set

 and